Reboare/backup/os-agnostic/erlang.md

 -rw-r--r-- 1 root root   10 Apr 16 20:23 baz@baz
 -rw-r--r-- 1 root root   10 Apr 16 20:18 foo@foo
 -rw-r--r-- 1 root root   10 Apr 16 20:15 secret
 ```

+Whilst this may not be a particularly surprising result for Erlang developers, it does represent a quite frightening realization that a single node being compromised will indeed compromise the entire network.

 **References**